mevonuk/multilayer_perceptron/README.md

 ## MLP class

 A class is created to hold the weights and biases of the layers, as well as to provide routines to make forward and backward passes.
 The class can also save the state of the weights/biases to a pickle file, and load a pickle file with said weights and biases.

+Next:
+- graphing during training for loss and accuracy
+- early stopping
+- A more complex optimization function (for example: Nesterov momentum, RMSprop, Adam, ...).
+- Evaluate the learning phase with multiple metrics.
+- A history of the metrics obtained during training.
+- A display of multiple learning curves on the same graph (really useful to compare different models).